slsu0424/slsu0424.github.io/_posts/2023-07-27-encoding-pubmed-abstracts-for-nlp-tasks.md

 - highly-dimensional (a larger vocabulary creates a larger feature space, which requires more computational power and data)
 - hard-coded (machine does not learning anything from the data)

-Given these limitations, this technique makes it difficult for a computer to detect any sort of meaningful patterns to make a prediction.
+Given these limitations, this technique makes it difficult for a computer to detect any sort of meaningful patterns to make an accurate prediction.

 ## Conclusion